michaelgwelch/loominate.net/_posts/2012-03-12-immutable-data-structures.md

   - functional programming
   - immutable
 ---
-During the last few years I&#8217;ve become more familiar with functional languages.
+During the last few years I've become more familiar with functional languages.
 My current favorite is Haskell.
-During this same time period, I&#8217;ve also become more familiar with the existence of efficient immutable data structures which are pretty much a necessity for doing pure functional programming.
+During this same time period, I've also become more familiar with the existence of efficient immutable data structures which are pretty much a necessity for doing pure functional programming.

 <!--more-->

 I plan to talk a little bit about immutable data structures on this blog.
-But to introduce you to the topic I first wanted to just provide a list of links to posts I&#8217;ve previously read by other bloggers.
+But to introduce you to the topic I first wanted to just provide a list of links to posts I've previously read by other bloggers.

 Eric Lippert blogs at Fabulous Adventures in Coding and has a whole host of posts tagged with [immutability][1].
 A good starting is his blog on how to implement an [immutable stack][2].
 I recommend you read the others as well.

 Mark Chu-Carroll writes at &#8220;Good Math Bad Math&#8221; and has done posts on zippers and finger trees among many other structures.
-Here&#8217;s a post on [zippers][3].
+Here's a post on [zippers][3].

 And from Edward Z. Yang another perspective on [zippers][4].
 I especially like the template &#8220;You could have invented &#8230;&#8221; that he employs.